202Forever/share-my-week/README.md

 Start the test email server:
 1. Install [smtpeshka]. $ ```npm install -g smtpeshka```
-2. cd into /smtp-test-server
+2. cd into $project_dir/smtp-test-server
 3. $ ```smtpeshka```
 4. Go to http://localhost:2580/

 > You can add whitelist, blacklist configuration.
 Add config files to config/.
 For example:

 1. $ ```echo .* > config/rcpt_to.access.blacklist_regex```
 2. $ ```echo test1@sharemyweek.com > rcpt_to.access.whitelist```.
 3. Restart smtpeshka.

->Only test1@sharemyweek.com can recieve email from the server.
-See for tips: http://haraka.github.io/manual/plugins/access.html
+As result, only test1@sharemyweek.com can recieve email from the server.
+See more tips: http://haraka.github.io/manual/plugins/access.html

 #### Server-side Testing